 Studying a subject for three or more years is a big commitment, and we’d love everyone to get it right first time.
 Sometimes though, no matter how much thought you put in, how much research you do, and how much you’re convinced you know that this is the course for you, it just isn’t what you wanted.

-Even if you have chosen something that’s really not for you, it’s not the end of the world!
-Lots of people change courses, change universities, and even go on to do second degrees, because they’ve only figured out what they want to do later in life.
-Whatever choice you make, you are never stuck with it, and you’ll learn a lot of valuable things along the way!
+Even if you have chosen something that ends up being different to what you expected, it’s not the end of the world!
+Lots of people change courses, change universities, and even go on to do second degrees.
+It’s completely normal to take time figuring out what you want to do later in life.
+Whatever choice you make, you are never stuck with it, but you’ll certainly learn a lot of valuable lessons along the way!